-Select Last 24 hours or last 7 days (this may be different if you have already switched to iOS, however the counter is limited to seven days max) to see which app have been draining the battery the most.
+Select the Last 24 hours or last 7 days (this may be different if you have already switched to iOS, however, the counter is limited to seven days max) to see which app has been draining the battery the most.

 - Display as one of the reasons for short battery life

 Even without updating to iOS, the display is still responsible the most for the enormous battery-draining level.
 Follow these tips to make sure that your iOS device screen is not wasting more power than it requires.

 - Open Control Centre by swiping up from the bottom of the screen.

 The slider which is above the music player allows you to control the screen brightness.
 To reduce the brightness level, slide it all the way to the left.
 When indoors, this should be good enough, however in bright areas you should adjust the brightness levels according to your needs.